eksteen11/Echonote---V1.1/IMPLEMENTATION_SUMMARY.md

 # EchoPilot - Implementation Summary
-## Advanced AI Features & Open Source Implementation
+## Advanced AI Features & Cost-Effective Implementation Strategy

 ---

-## 🎯 **What We've Built**
+## 🎯 **What We've Built (Updated December 2024)**

-EchoPilot has evolved from a basic meeting tool to a **comprehensive Team Intelligence Platform** with advanced AI capabilities, all built using open-source technologies and your paid Cursor/ChatGPT plans.
+EchoPilot has evolved from a basic meeting tool to a **comprehensive Team Intelligence Platform** with advanced AI capabilities, all built using a cost-effective strategy that starts FREE and upgrades to professional quality.
+We've also **completely resolved critical navigation issues** that were blocking the Product Hunt launch.

 ---